promagne/cocktail-menu/recipes/Litchee Martini.md

 - **3/4 oz** Dry Vermouth

 ## Instructions:
-1. Stir lot of ice
-2. Add litchee to garnish
+1. Add all ingredients to a mixing glass with ice
+2. Stir well
+3. Strain into a Martini glass.
+4. Garnish with a litchee.